 If you know anything about probiotics in general, you'll know that specific strains can perform specific functions.
 In the context of the gut, there are strains that reduce bloat, inflammation, and so on.
 With skin, there are two widely used strains you'll see often.

-- Lactobacillus: This strain is particularly effective at dealing with inflammation and skin barrier function as it's able to help your skin produce antimicrobial peptides, studies show.
+- Lactobacillus: This strain is particularly effective at dealing with inflammation and skin barrier function6 as it's able to help your skin produce antimicrobial peptides, studies show.

-- Bifidobacterium: According to research, this strain can help ease water loss and improve the symptoms of reactive skin, thanks to its ability to help your skin produce ceramides.
+- Bifidobacterium: According to research, this strain can help ease water loss and improve the symptoms of reactive skin7, thanks to its ability to help your skin produce ceramides.

 What are prebiotics?

 Prebiotics are a newer theme in skin care and are born of the idea that the living, dynamic shield that is your microbiome needs a certain amount of nutrients to help it keep on doing its job.
 You can think of prebiotics as food for probiotics.

 And while under the biotic umbrella, these are a bit less defined than probiotics.
 That's because, well, lots of good things can be considered food for healthy bacteria!
 Some derms and skin care experts go as far as saying that most barrier-supporting creams have some sort of prebiotic effect, as they are essentially enriching the bacteria on your skin.

 However, there are some ingredients that have a bit more of a prebiotic effect than others: namely plant sugars, algae, and minerals.
 (These are what we typically think of when we think of prebiotic ingredients.)
 While prebiotics haven't been studied to the same extent, studies show that they can support skin barrier function8—especially when paired with probiotics.

 What prebiotics should you look for in skin care?